andrewstsai/menu-passport-backend/README.md

 # Menu Passport Backend

-A FastAPI-based backend service that translates restaurant menus using AI agents.
+A FastAPI-based backend service that translates restaurant menus with the option of using a traditional pipeline or using agentic AI.
 Upload a menu image, and get back translated dishes with descriptions, converted prices, and visual search results.

 ## Installation